The Shoppes at South Hills

 The Shoppes at South Hills, formerly South Hills Mall, was a shopping mall on U.S. 9, now converted into a strip mall, in the town of Poughkeepsie, New York.
 The 675,000 ft² plaza opened in 1974 and included two anchors, Sears and Kmart, at opposite ends of the mall.
 Currently, The Shoppes at South Hills are owned and operated by DLC Management Corporation.

 The mall is adjacent to its more successful rival, the Poughkeepsie Galleria, and the two properties are linked by a series of roads between the two properties.
 These roads pass directly in front of a Lowe's, situated on land between the Shoppes and the Galleria.
 The Galleria's existence led to the slow decline and eventual closure of South Hills Mall.

-Following the closing of the indoor mall, the mall was demolished, rebuilt, rebranded, and reopened in 2008 as an outdoor strip mall.
+Following the closing of the indoor mall, the mall was partially demolished except for the anchor stores, rebuilt, rebranded, and reopened in 2008 as an outdoor strip mall.

 History

-History of South Hills
+South Hills Mall

 South Hills Mall was the first indoor shopping mall in Poughkeepsie and the second in Dutchess County, after the Dutchess Mall in Fishkill, 10 miles to the south.
 It was constructed at a cost of $110 million.
 Upon opening, anchors were Sears and Kmart, in addition to dozens of smaller shops and stores, including Record World, Walden Books, NY Piano and Organ, Spencer Gifts, and Endicott Johnson Shoes.
 The original plan called for Forbes & Wallace as the other anchor.
 South Hills quickly became the dominant retail center in the Poughkeepsie area, leading to the closing of prominent downtown retailer Luckey Platt & Co. in 1981.
-An eight-screen movie theater opened in 1984 in the space previously occupied by Park Place Roller Rink.

 In 1985, an expansion in the center of the mall added a food court, which featured a Burger King, a sandwich shop, and a pizza place, as well as a Hess's department store.